rapidjs-org/testing/README.md

 # no-fuss

 Simple and straightforward **TDD** framework for Java- and TypeScript applications.
-Favoring language native **OO* concepts and a uniform approach for both synchronous and asynchronous test interfaces.
+Favoring language native concepts and a uniform testing approach for both synchronous and asynchronous test interfaces.

 ``` js
 // Test for a value comparison utility